Skip to main content

 Black Student Union (BSU)

-The Black Student Union (BSU) is a collective of students who identify as Black/have African descent.
-This is a space for Black students who want to create community, collaborate with each other and other social justice-based collectives, share and learn, work to centre Black experiences and achievements, and challenge anti-Black racism at our school.
+The Black Student Union (BSU) is a student-led group whose members identify as Black/have African descent.
+This is a space for Black students who want to create community, collaborate, share, and learn with each other, and celebrate Black experiences and achievements, and challenge anti-Black racism at our school.
 The entire diversity of Black/African identities are welcome.
-This collective was formally known as the Beyond Black History Month Collective (BBHMC).
+Also, those who are non-Black that want to support this work are welcome.

 Wednesday at Lunch